qianglise/python-for-hpc/content/cupy.md

 of a matrix.
 In this case, the matrix is a single-precision 64x64 matrix of random values.
 First re-write the code using CuPy for GPU enabling.
-Second, adding a few lines to copy variable u back to CPU and print the data type.
+Second, adding a few lines to copy variable u back to CPU and print objects' type using `type()` function.
 ```
 import numpy as np